 - Use Uber or Lyft

 - PVTA Public Transportation

 Campus safety can also provide transportation for on campus students to the Schacht Center if they have an appointment and are feeling ill.
 The same applies that if campus safety is responding to an emergency on campus, the student might have to wait a period of time before being transported.

 Campus Safety Escorts

 Campus safety also provides safety escorts for students on campus.
-If a student feels unsafe walking on campus for any reason, they should contact campus safety for a ride.
-As officers might be handling other situations on campus, students might need to wait until an officer is free to transport them.
+If a student feels unsafe walking on campus for any reason, they should contact campus safety for a walking escort.
+As officers might be handling other situations on campus, students might need to wait until an officer is free to provide an escort.